Slutti Spaghetti 💥 🍝

 Sabaudia - a place Fellini partied, but Mussolini built

-Just 1.5 hours south of Rome, where I vacationed as a child (food recs also included)
+a scandalous secret an hour or so south of Rome, where I vacationed as a child (food recs also included)

 Quanto abbiamo riso, noi intellettuali, sull’architettura del regime, sulle città come Sabaudia.
 Eppure adesso, guardando questa città, proviamo una sensazione assolutamente inaspettata.